Child support: Implementation flaws and side effects

 In jurisdictions where child support is reduced or partially reduced when care is provided by both parents, there may be a financial incentive for the resident parent to restrict the amount of time the other parent can see the children.
 If a parent seeks a custody order with the goal of maximizing child support, the effect could be to reduce the amount of contact that the children have with the other parent without regard to their needs or wishes.

 Payment is not made to children but between parents, and the payee is not required to account for how child-support money is spent.
 Critics of child support argue that, as a result, the support payments do not need to be used to support the child and can be regarded as a punishment to the parent who is paying child support.
 A response to that criticism is that if a parent is caring for the children, that parent will incur costs in providing that support, even if they have no duty to account for their expenditures in support of the child.

-Critics of child support, such as father's rights groups, complain that the law does not necessarily require that the child support money be used for the child.
+Critics of child support, such as fathers' rights groups, complain that the law does not necessarily require that the child support money be used for the child.
 Barring unusual circumstances, most jurisdictions do not require accountings on the request of a child support payor.
 The custodial parent also has a duty to support the children, yet in countries like Canada, it has been shown that "over a wide range of reasonable assumptions, the [custodial parent] does not financially contribute to the support of the children but in fact receives a net wealth transfer from the system."
 Child-support amounts are considerably higher than the costs of raising children.

 Critics of child support suggest that support orders carry the threat of state violence to give the resident parent a degree of financial control over the non-resident parent, and even that the enforcement of child support can be considered domestic violence or abuse.
 No jurisdiction has accepted that argument, and a parent ordered to pay child support will not face any legal consequence if payments are made as ordered by the court.